 - Copy of your passport

-If your home university has an exchange agreement with us, please check if you can get nominated by your International Coordinator.
-If you have a nomination, you do not have to need to pay the tuition fees.
+If your home university has an exchange agreement with us, please check if you can get nominated through your international office.

-Please find the list of all partner universities and the
+Please find the list of all our exchange partners here.

 For Danish students